odedstein/sgi-introduction-course/013_laplacian/013_laplacian.md

 ## Exercises

 If you are learning geometry processing, try writing the following functions:
-* `cotmatrix_from_grad`, which produces the Laplacian matrix using the gradient matrix.
+* `cotangent_laplacian_from_grad`, which produces the Laplacian matrix using the gradient matrix.
-* `cotmatrix_from_entries`, which produces the Laplacian matrix using the cotangent formula.
+* `cotangent_laplacian_from_entries`, which produces the Laplacian matrix using the cotangent formula.

 As usual, the skeleton for these functions, ready for you to fill in, can be found in `exercise/`.
-Compare your solution with gptoolbox's `cotmatrix` to see whether you have computed the correct solution.
+Compare your solution with Gpytoolbox's `cotangent_laplacian` to see whether you have computed the correct solution.